 If a bear does visit your campsite, stay away from it and make noise.
 Protect your food by hanging it from a cable erected by Philmont for that purpose.
 Crews that stop for a program or a conservation project should check with staff for bear procedures.
 Crews hiking off Philmont onto our neighbors' lands will need an extra rope for hanging bear bags.
 In Philmont camps the weight of the rope alone is sufficient to carry it over the cable.
-On neighbors' property, where there are no cables, crews will be instructed to put several handfuls of dirt in a bandanna, tie the corners and attach it to the bear rope for a weight.
+On neighbors' property, where there are no cables, crews will be instructed on how to create their own cable and bear bag system using three ropes.
 Never risk injury by attempting to protect your food or equipment from a bear.
 When you arrive at Philmont, your Ranger will thoroughly train you on those camping practices that are most effective in keeping wildlife away from your camp.